-• The EC403PSU, EC454PSU or EC456PSU
+- The EC403PSU, EC454PSU or EC456PSU

-Power Supply Unit (PSU) - a combined mains consumer unit and 12V controller usually located in a storage area (lower bed box, wardrobe or similar).
+Power Supply Unit (PSU) a combined mains

+consumer unit and 12V controller usually

+located in a storage area (lower bed box,

+wardrobe or similar).

 - The EC940 Control Panel (CP) a remotely located user control panel used to turn circuits on and off and to display battery, water tank and other system information.
-This panel uses a graphical touchscreen with straightforward controls and reliable data communication to the PSU. - The PX300 Intelligent Battery charger 300W.
+This panel uses a graphical touchscreen with straightforward controls and reliable data communication to the PSU.

+- The PX300 Intelligent Battery charger 300W (when fitted)

+- The PX310 Intelligent Battery charger 300W (when fitted)

-8.10 Using the System Power Supply Unit - Component Layout
+8.10 Using the System

+Power Supply Unit - Component Layout